micahwoods/atcweb3/content/post/the-brede-equation/index.md

 math: true
 ---

 The Brede equation (see footnote[^1]) is essential to my work.
 I often use the stimpmeter to measure the ball roll distance (green speed) of putting greens.
 But there's a problem.
 It can take a long time to find an area flat enough to make the measurement.
 On some greens, there is so much slope that one cannot make an official measurement.
-By *official* I mean the difference between the distances rolled in two directions must be less than 18 inches (45 cm).
+By *official* I mean the difference between the distances rolled in two directions must be less than 18 inches (45 cm).[^2]

 [^1]: The equation is $S = \frac{2ab}{a + b}$  where $S$ is the ball roll distance, or we could also call this the corrected green speed, and $a$ is the ball roll distance in the uphill direction (the shorter roll) and $b$ is the ball roll distance in the downhill direction (the longer roll).
 Note the differences from the standard equation for calculating ball roll distance which is the arithmetic mean of the uphill and downhill direction, limited to a maximum difference between the two directions of 18 inches: $S = \frac{a + b}{2}$.

+[^2]: Or in the case of using the 2x notch (a "half-roll"), the difference in roll in the 2 different directions must be 9 inches or less.

 Enter the [Brede equation](http://gsr.lib.msu.edu/1990s/1990/901110.pdf).
 I wrote this in a [report about putting green performance characteristics](http://www.files.asianturfgrass.com/20120802_data_report.pdf):